Azure-Samples/contoso-real-estate/packages/website/docs/scenarios/scenario-1/0-setup.md

 swa deploy verbose=silly
 ```

-Copy the log and open an issue in our open-source [repo](https://github.com/Azure/static-web-apps-cli).
+Copy the log and open an issue in our open-source [Azure Static Web Apps CLI repository](https://github.com/Azure/static-web-apps-cli).
 We will love to hear from you!

 Happy coding! 🚀